snap-one/docs-driverworks-fundamentals/source/includes/16_sysman_logging/_9-ADVANCEDLOGGINGCAPABILITIES.md

 If the destination is a host:port number, for example "192.168.0.100:5400", sysman will create a socket appender and configure it for the given host and port.

 If the destination is a host name, for example, "director" (this is the host name of the controller running the director process), sysman will create a syslog appender and send log messages there.
 Note that the target syslog process must be configured to receive these messages and route them appropriately.

-For Example:
+See the fourth example to the right.

 ```js
 /# sysman log director add /tmp/tmp_director.log